nextguys/lively-next-relaunch/explanation/modules.md

 ### Dynamic Code Evaluation

 In Smalltalk-like systems, a crucial feature is the pervasive capability to evaluate expressions.
 This concept is rooted in the influences of `LISP`-like systems from which Smalltalk drew inspiration.
 In `JavaScript`, the standard `eval()` function has a number of peculiarities that can complicate its practical use.
-Notably, the evaluation context is tied to the local scope of the function from which it was invoked.
+Notably, the evaluation context is tied to the local scope of the function from which it was invoked, as mentioned previously.
 Additionally, there are several other specific rules and behaviors associated with `eval()`, which are outlined in detail on resources like the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).

 To address these limitations, the `lively.next` framework offers a custom wrapper around `JavaScript`'s native `eval()` function.
 This wrapper applies unique source transformations, thereby providing a more predictable and flexible evaluation behavior.
 It allows for custom bindings to be provided alongside the code being evaluated, offering various styles of evaluation: